-(b) Solicitation Number (or Other Identification as specified in the Solicitation Document).
+- (a) Bid (or Proposal) Modification; and - (b) Solicitation Number (or Other Identification as specified in the Solicitation Document). - (10) Receipt and Recording of Offers; Confidentiality of Offers

 The Port shall electronically or mechanically time-stamp or hand-mark each Offer and any modification upon receipt.
 The Port shall not open the Offer or modification upon receipt, but shall maintain it as confidential and secure until Opening.
 If the Port inadvertently opens an Offer or a modification prior to the Opening, the Port shall return the Offer or modification to its secure and confidential state until Opening.
 The Port shall document the resealing for the Procurement file (e.g. "Port inadvertently opened the Offer due to improper identification of the Offer").